 - Yellow tone to the skin.

 - Mental retardation.

 - Blood protein present in the urine.

 Remember, the cause of Pernicious Anemia is the body being unable to absorb B12 through the stomach.
-As a result, your symptoms will become more and more severe unless you start injecting to correct the B12 deficiency.
-If caught early, however, symptoms may disappear completely.
-Most patients though are diagnosed late, so symptoms persist to some degree, sometimes more, sometimes less.
+As a result, your symptoms will get more and more severe until you start injecting to correct the B12 deficiency.
+If caught early, symptoms may disappear.
+But most patients are diagnosed late, and symptoms tend to persist to some degree.

-With proper B12 injection therapy, you’re doing your best to stop deteriorating and improve.
+By injecting the right form of B12, you are doing your best to stop deteriorating and start improving.
 The earlier you start, the more likely the symptoms are to disappear.
-Risk of overdose does not exist, because B12 is water-soluble — any excess is flushed out through urine.
-If you show symptoms — especially neurological, which often mean a severe deficiency — waiting for diagnosis could make things worse.
+Risk of overdose does not exist, because B12 is water soluble.
+That means any excess is flushed out through the urine.
+If you show symptoms — especially neurological, which mean a severe B12 deficiency — waiting for diagnosis could make things much worse.

 Did you know?
-Vitamin B12 is responsible for the formation of Myelin, a protective sheath guarding your nerves.
-If deficiency is severe, you start experiencing neurological symptoms as the sheath gets damaged.
-Myelin damage is often irreversible, but with injections you can at least stop deteriorating.
+Vitamin B12 is crucial to the formation of Myelin, a protective sheath guarding your nerves.
+When a B12 deficiency is severe, you start having neurological symptoms as the sheath gets stripped off.
+Myelin damage is often irreversible, but with injections you can at least stop it from getting worse.

-The signs and symptoms of Pernicious Anemia develop in a gradual, subtle way over years.
-If and when they afflict you, you’ll naturally tend to blame ‘aging’.
-As a result, you may never mention anything to your doctor.
-That is dangerous, and if you experience any Pernicious Anemia symptoms, immediately begin diagnosis.
+Signs and symptoms of Pernicious Anemia in adults grow slowly and subtly over years.
+If and when they afflict you, you’ll tend to blame ‘aging’.
+As a result, you may never mention a word to your doctor.
+This is dangerous.
+If you are having any Pernicious Anemia symptoms, begin diagnosis right away.
 Don’t wait a second.

-Also, don’t use this page as a definitive Pernicious Anemia symptoms list for self-diagnosis.
-If you suspect you may have PA, go and perform the correct tests.
+Also, we advise not to use this page as a definitive Pernicious Anemia symptoms list for self-diagnosis.
+If you think you may have PA, go and do the correct tests.

 To clarify, this is the only way you will know for sure.